AhmadFJaffal/AhmadFJaffal.github.io/README.md

 # Intern Management System

 ## About
-This project is a web application designed to facilitate intern applications and program management for students and Internship Development Staff (IDS).
+This project is a web application designed to facilitate intern applications and program management for students and IDS staff.
 It aims to streamline the application process, manage program details, and provide a user-friendly interface for both students and staff members.

 ## Features
 - User authentication and authorization